jflinchbaugh/kd3ee/content/post/2024-05-21-antenna-on-the-car.md

 draft: false
 ---

+I removed the magnet
-I disassembled the inexpensive mag-mount antennas that I had stuck to a baking sheet in the back of the BMW i3 (all plastic).
+from the inexpensive mag-mount antenna that I had stuck to a baking sheet in the back of the BMW i3 (which is all plastic).
 The bike rack is always
 on the car,
-so removed the magnet
-from the antenna,
-and I cobbled together
+so I cobbled together
 some scrap metal parts
-to clamp the antenna
+and clamped the antenna
 onto the rack.
 It's got a screw knob,
-so I can loosen and reorient it when I raise and lower the bike rack.
+so I can loosen and reorient it when I flip the bike rack.

 It works great now
 with the antenna